History of Sardinia: Kingdom of Italy

 The repression by the Fascist regime of its opponents within the region was ruthless.
 Rural Sardinia showed little interest in the Fascist state, while the urban bourgeoisie from the cities, some of which being repopulated by Italian mainlanders, were its staunchest supporters on the island.
-Antonio Gramsci, one of the founders of Italian Communist Party, was arrested and died in prison.
-The anarchist Michele Schirru was executed after a failed assassination plot against Benito Mussolini.
+Antonio Gramsci (born in Ales, Sardinia), one of the founders of Italian Communist Party, was arrested and died in prison.
+The Sardinian-born anarchist Michele Schirru was executed after a failed assassination plot against Benito Mussolini.

 During World War II Sardinia was a theatre of bombing; from 1940 the Axis used its airfields for attacks across the Mediterranean, while from 1943 the island was under air attack from the Allies and the cities of Cagliari and Alghero were heavily bombed.
 (Air raids had also been conducted by an aircraft carrier of the Royal Navy in September 1940, shortly after Italy's entry into the war.)
 German troops were stationed on Sardinia and Corsica – occupied by the Italians – in 1943.
 By that July, most airbases in Sardinia had been rendered inoperable by Allied aerial bombing.
 A number of diversionary raids on Sardinia, Operation Hawthorn, were carried out by the Allies in summer 1943 to distract Axis attention from the upcoming invasion of Sicily, Operation Husky.
 Operation Mincemeat was an elaborate diversion implemented by the Allies to persuade the Axis's intelligence that their planned invasion of southern Europe would take place in the Balkans and Italy and would feature an invasion of Sardinia.
 This succeeded in diverting Axis troops from Sicily, the real target of the invasion.

 The war ended in Sardinia in September 1943, with the withdrawal of the Wehrmacht to Corsica following the surrender of Italy to the Allies under the Armistice of Cassibile, and the island, together with Southern Italy, became free.
 Allied forces landed on Sardinia on 14 September 1943 and the last German troops were expelled on the 18th.